Mgallimore88/osfl_cnn_recognizer/README.md

 This Python project develops a method to build and train a convolutional neural network to recognize the presence or absence of a single bird species in an audio recording.

+A description of the model training process and evaluation is available [here](https://mgallimore88.github.io/blog/posts/osfl-project-description/B-project-description.html)

 The trained model is made available to make predictions on local audio files.

 The project uses the [OpenSoundscape](http://opensoundscape.org/en/latest/index.html) library for audio preprocessing and model training.